mpacer/jupytercon2018/config/proposal.md

 enthusiasm.
 By enabling people to customise how they want their tools to work, Jupyter's config systems allow people to determine their own computational destiny.
-At the same time, with great power comes great fragility — the same config files that enable user freedom and empowerment are a source of user frustration and confusion.
+At the same time, with great power comes great fragility — the same config files that enable user freedom and empowerment are a potential source of user frustration and confusion.
 Because of how Jupyter's configuration systems work, tracing down the source of a configuration issue can be an arduous task.

 Despite their crucial role in determining the overall user experience, Jupyter's configuration systems have never been treated as a singular topic.
 In this talk,